-THIS APPLIANCE IS CONFIGURED TO OPERATE ON NATURAL GAS (NG), ULPG, or PROPANE.
+THIS APPLIANCE IS CONFIGURED TO OPERATE ON NATURAL GAS, ULPG or PROPANE.
 If gas type conversion is not required then skip to the next section.

-If you require parts for a gas conversion please contact an Escea dealer.
+If gas type conversion is required, please contact an Escea dealer to request the required parts.
 Follow the steps on the following pages to change from NG to ULPG/Propane or vice versa.